Box Office and Ticket Sales

 Programming and Marketing

-Who is responsible for deciding which shows will be booked? - The majority of shows presented at Chandler are booked by Executive Director Becky McMeekin.
+The majority of shows presented at Chandler are booked by the Executive Director.
 Occasionally shows are presented by outside promoters who rent the theater and are responsible for setting the ticket prices, advertising and the quality of the production.

 Your Experience at the Show